 Though it’s never guaranteed, there are some clownfish/anemone pairings that work better than others.
 Here are some of the most common pairings with the greatest success (video source).

-As most varieties of clownfish derive from the ocellaris clownfish species, most hobbyists will need to look for a bubble tip anemone (Entacmaea quadricolor), magnificent sea anemone (Heteractis magnifica), sebae anemone (Heteractis crispa), or giant carpet anemone (Stichodactyla gigantea).
+As most species of clownfish derive from the ocellaris clownfish species, most hobbyists will need to look for a bubble tip anemone (Entacmaea quadricolor), magnificent sea anemone (Heteractis magnifica), sebae anemone (Heteractis crispa), or giant carpet anemone (Stichodactyla gigantea).

 Keep in mind that clownfish do not need to have an host anemone to live a full life.
 In fact, they mainly use their anemones in the wild for protection, which they shouldn’t need in the reef aquarium setting.
 However, if you really want your clownfish to host an anemone, then you might need to train them.